 Risk FactorsMost bites occur in children and young adults.
 Males are affected more often than females.
 Bites happen more frequently in warmer weather.

 SymptomsSymptoms of a bite include pain and bleeding.
-Wounds may become infected due to the bacteria normally found in the animal's mouth or a systemic infection of the animal, such as rabies .
+Wounds may become infected because of the bacteria normally found in the animal's mouth or a systemic infection of the animal, such as rabies.
 Wounds may also become infected from microbes on the skin or in the environment.
 Symptoms of infection include:

 - Redness around the wound